-- Cushions are likely to have moved during transit and, as they need time to settle, this may cause slight lifting of the back pads.
-Rotation may be required so they sit correctly: ensure the cushion pads are positioned well back, squarely and flat on the seating platform so backs sit flat to the seat.
+- Cushions are likely to have moved during transit and, as they need time to settle, this may cause slight lifting of the back inserts.
+Rotation may be required so they sit correctly: ensure the cushion inserts are positioned squarely and flat on the seating platform so backs sit flush with the seat.

 - The feel of the seat will vary dependent on the fabric and size chosen; fabric compositions differ from fabric to fabric, which can give a more relaxed or firm feel to the seat when in use.
-Larger versions of a range have more cushion surface area for air to escape, so may compact more and feel different to smaller options in the same range
+Larger versions of a style have more cushion surface area for air to escape, so may become more compact and feel different to smaller options of the same style.

 - Any creasing or wrinkles caused by packaging will drop out after a short period of time.

-- At least a 30cm clearance from heat sources, such as radiators, is advised to prevent color change or
+- We recommend leaving at least a foot of clearance from heat sources, such as radiators, to prevent color change or permanent marks occurring

 To help prolong the life of your upholstery, we advise the following: